camicri/cube-get/docs/download-package.md

 Click on `Cube -> Download -> Mark All Updates for Download`.

 Notice that each packages now have a check mark.
 These packages are now marked for download.
+You can click on the check mark to unmark a package.

 ![](_media/img30.png)